BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk7Lab.md

 ###Learning Objectives
 You should be able to:

-1. compare web-based and command-line database searching
-2. load and analyze sequences in R
+1. load and analyze sequences in R
-3. perform sequence searches (BLAST) using NCBI's online interface
+2. perform sequence searches (BLAST) using NCBI's online interface
-4. identify sequences using the Barcode of Life database
+3. identify sequences using the online Barcode of Life database

 ###Readings: